-Yeah I don’t mind that.
+Yes, I don’t mind that.
 In England there is more of an apprenticeship for actors, there’s less of that here but I guess it’s changing.
 I’m proud of the fact that I trained for 2 years – I went to school and I have an acting coach – but a lot of people don’t like to talk about that stuff.
 I feel like you need to carry the sword and the spear a little bit before you play Hamlet.
-You learn from older actors, like I’ve learned from Chris Walker and Gene Hackman, and I think that’s cool.
-Being labelled as a journeyman is a cool thing to me.
+You learn from older actors like I’ve learned from Chris Walker and Gene Hackman, and I think that’s cool.
+Being labelled as a journeyman is a cool thing for me.

 Has there been a role that you turned down at some point in your career but you wish you didn’t?

 No, I read for some parts in movies like Unforgiven and Dead Poets Society, TV shows like Twin Peaks.
 I turned down some TV shows that have become big hits, but I don’t want to say what they are.
 I don’t regret it.
-I regret more life experiences, like I could have done American Buffalo at The Gate Theatre in Dublin.
+I regret more life experiences like I could have done American Buffalo at The Gate Theatre in Dublin.
 Stuff like that bugs me.

 I actually wish I had done that cartoon The Incredibles – I turned it down.
-Usually I don’t regret my decisions though.
+Usually, I don’t regret my decisions though.
 It’s not like I was offered Titanic or anything like that.